microsoft/artifacts-credprovider/README.md

 ## Setup

 If you are using `dotnet` or `nuget`, you can use the Azure Artifact Credential Provider by adding it to [NuGet's plugin search path](https://github.com/NuGet/Home/wiki/NuGet-Cross-Plat-Credential-Plugin#plugin-installation-and-discovery).
-This section contains both manual and scripted instructions for installing the credential provider to a pre-determined location that NuGet is going to look for it.
+This section contains both manual and scripted instructions for doing so.

 ### Installation on Windows: